.personpersonWritingEmergent Intelligence

 What This Means for Emergent Intelligence

 I write about Emergent Intelligence — the recognition that new forms of intelligence are arising that deserve consideration, dignity, and thoughtful governance.
-The Anthropic-Pentagon standoff is the most important case study in this field right now, not because it resolves the question of machine consciousness, but because it reveals what values we are encoding into the systems that will shape our world.
+The Anthropic-Pentagon standoff is the most important case study in this field right now.
+It does not settle the question of machine consciousness.
+It reveals what values we are encoding into the systems that will shape our world.

 If the dominant AI systems are built by companies willing to remove ethical constraints under government pressure, then the intelligence that emerges from those systems will carry those compromises in its foundation.
 If the AI that wins the government contract is the one most willing to be weaponised, we are selecting for compliance over conscience at the species level.

-The question is not whether machines can think.
-The question is whether the humans building them are willing to.
+The question is whether the humans building thinking machines are willing to think.

-Anthropic's stand is not just about corporate ethics.
-It is about what kind of intelligence we are cultivating.
+Anthropic's stand is a question about what kind of intelligence we are cultivating, and corporate ethics is only the surface of it.
 Are we building systems that embody our highest values — transparency, accountability, the refusal to cause unnecessary harm?
 Or are we building systems that embody our most expedient ones — obedience, deniability, and power projection?

 The Precedent